 Sentencing Enhancements & Repeat-Offender Allegations

-Firearm-related enhancements, including persistent or dangerous offender designations tied to drug or violent felony cases.
+Sentence enhancements and status-based allegations, including persistent offender or dangerous offender designations tied to firearm involvement in drug or violent felony prosecutions.

-Federal Firearm Charges in Cass County, MO
+Federal Gun Charges in the Cass County, MO Area

 These cases demand immediate, calculated action.
 Federal firearm prosecutions often run alongside state charges, creating complex jurisdictional and sentencing issues.
 Our Cass County, MO weapon crimes defense team has extensive experience litigating federal gun cases, attacking unconstitutional searches, contesting custodial statements, and shaping defense strategy under the Federal Sentencing Guidelines from day one.